CoryMcCartan/website/content/projects/unions-2019.md

     represent workers in a diverse array of industries.
 </p>
 <p>
-    But even these large unions together represent only a minority of all unionized workers.
+    But even these large unions together represent barely half of all unionized workers.
 Millions more belong to industry-specific small international unions, like the 22,000-strong United Union of Roofers, Waterproofers and Allied Workers (<b>RWAW</b>).
 </p>
 </div>